rightjs/rightjs-docs/docs/en/ui.md

   :colorpicker   => "The colorpicker widget for RightJS",

-  :dialog        => "Standard dialog widget solution for RightJS" }
+  :dialog        => "Standard dialog widget solution for RightJS",

+  :billboard     => "Standard billboard/slideshow widget for RightJS" }
 %>